code4recovery/tsml-ui/README.md

 - [ ] Reduce memory by forgetting unneeded meeting data, eg URLs
 - [ ] Display group names and Venmo links on inside page
 - [ ] Feedback form on inside page
+- [ ] Remove any settings from settings.jsx that should not be overridden

 ### Questions

+- [x] Possible to do a custom tag? eg `<meetings data="/path/to/meetings"></meetings>`
+- [x] How to handle email transport?
 - [ ] What will the impact be on SEO?
-- [ ] How to handle email transport?
-- [x] Possible to do a custom tag? eg `<meetings data="/path/to/meetings"></meetings>`

 ## Contributing